I am Quiet

 I enjoy being a facilitator, setting the turf with attention to detail, engaging in conversations with others to coordinate, and setting up the plan to organize and run “the show.”
 The three parts to it – discerning and articulating the overall picture, visualizing and thinking through the flow, and taking care of individuals answering specific questions and concerns – put me in my natural element to communicate and lead.

 I enjoy speaking, working with customers, developing and explaining ideas, navigating relationships, embracing ever-evolving group dynamics, making friendships, and coaching youth.
-Does that mean weather changes as soon as I enter a party?
+Does that mean the weather changes as soon as I enter a party?
 I don’t think so, nor do I care.

 I am quiet.
 I am happy about it.
-How grateful I am for blessings in my life!
+How grateful I am for the blessings in my life!

 17 Responses